Schoolgirl dies from snakebite in Lalmonirhat - Countryside - observerbd.com

 The deceased was identified as Sumi Akter, 14, daughter of Usman Ali, a resident of South Dalgram area under the upazila.
 She was a ninth grader of Chaparhat High School.

+According to the deceased's family members, a poisonous snake bit the girl when she was in sleep.
+Family members took her to a quack (kabiraj) who gave her wrong treatment.

-Later, when her condition deteriorated, family members took her to Kaliganj Upazila Health Complex but she died before she is being arrived at the hospital.
+Later on, when her condition deteriorated, the family members took her to Kaliganj Upazila Health Complex, but she died before being arrived at the hospital.